Hasan-Theyab/reading-notes/201/class-04.md

 ### Relative Link Type

 ### Same Folder

 To link to a file in the same folder, just use the file name.
 (Nothing else is needed.)

 ### Child Folder

 For a child folder, use the name of the child folder, followed by a forward slash, then the file name.

 ### Grandchild Folder

 Use the name of the child folder, followed by a forward slash, then the name of the grandchild folder, followed by another forward slash, then the file name.

 ### Parent Folder

 Use ../ to indicate the folder above the current one, then follow it with the file name.

 ### GrandParent Folder

 Repeat the ../ to indicate that you want to go up two folders (rather than one), then follow it with the file name.

 ### Email Links

 ### mailto:

-To create a link that starts up the user's email program and addresses an email to a specified email address, you use the []: #(<a>) element.
+To create a link that starts up the user's email program and addresses an email to a specified email address, you use the ("<a>") element.
 However, this time the value of the href attribute starts with mailto: and is followed by the email address you want the email to be sent to.On the right you can see that an email link looks just like any other link but, when it is clicked on, the user's email program will open a new email message and address it to the person specified in the link.

 ### Opening Links in a New Window

 ### target

 If you want a link to open in a new window, you can use the target attribute on the opening (<a>) tag.
 The value of this attribute should be _blank.
 One of the most common reasons a web page author might want a link to be opened in a new window is if it points to another website.
 In such cases, they hope the user will return to the window containing their site after finishing looking at the other one.
 Generally you should avoid opening links in a new window, but if you do, it is considered good practice to inform users that the link will open a new window before they click on it.